grahambell/crab/README.rst

 Environment Variables
 ~~~~~~~~~~~~~~~~~~~~~

+CRABCLIENTHOSTNAME
+    The host name to be used by Crab clients to identify themselves,
+    overriding any value in the configuration files.

 CRABECHO
     If present and not set to 0/no/off/false then ``crabsh`` will print out
     the standard output and standard error it receives from the cron job.